windicss/docs/integrations/svelte.md

 > If migrating from Tailwind CSS, also check out the [_Migration_ section][migration]

+### Setup VS Code Extension

+If you are using [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) you need to adapt your condfig.

+Add `"svelte.plugin.css.diagnostics.enable": false` to your VS Code configuration file.

 ## Configuration

 Add <kbd>[svelte-windicss-preprocess]</kbd> to your bundler configuration.